kk-spartans/scholars-cup/08 - Reliving It Up/03 - Would you choose scientific immortality—and should anyone/03 - Would you choose scientific immortality—and should anyone.md

 ---

 The thing is, we’ve already been expanding our lives a lot since hunter-gatherer humans — their average lifespans were 25-35 years (skewed by child mortality, but still).
-Right now, it’s about 70.
+Right now, it’s about 70, all because of medicine.